ejucovy/django-vcexport/README.txt

 You may provide additional settings.py configuration:

- * VCEXPORT_BACKEND: one of 'svn' or 'hg'
+ * VCEXPORT_BACKEND: one of 'svn' or 'bzr'

 To use with Subversion, you must have pysvn installed.

-To use with Mercurial, you must have mercurial installed.
+To use with Bazaar, you must have bazaar installed.

+If this setting is not specified, the default is Subversion; however, Bazaar is really a better backend in a lot of ways (including speed for synchronous commits) and will likely become the primary supported backend in the future.

 You will have to initialize your repository // checkout on your own.